Satono Diamond

-Satono Diamond (サトノダイヤモンド, foaled 30 January 2013) is a Japanese Thoroughbred racehorse.
+Satono Diamond (サトノダイヤモンド, Satono Daiyamondo) is a Japanese Thoroughbred racehorse and sire.
 He showed promise as a juvenile in 2015 when he won both of his races.
 In the following year he developed into a top-class performer winning the Kisaragi Sho, finishing third in the Satsuki Sho, and taking second place in the Tokyo Yushun.
 In the autumn he was unbeaten in three starts, winning the Kobe Shimbun Hai, Kikuka Sho, Arima Kinen, and took the JRA Award for Best Three-Year-Old Colt.

 Background

 Satono Diamond is a bay horse with a diamond-shaped white star bred in Japan by Northern Farm.
 In 2013 he was consigned as a foal to the JRHA Select sale and was bought for ¥241,500,000 ($2,272,400) by Hajime Satomi.
 Satomi, whose horses usually carry the "Satono" prefix, sent the colt into training with Yasutoshi Ikee.
 In all of his races in to the end of 2016 Satono Diamond was ridden by the French jockey Christophe Lemaire.

 He is from the sixth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari and Makahiki.
 Satono Diamond is the first foal produced by Malpensa, a mare who won three Grade I races in her native Argentina.
 She was descended from Royal Arch, an Irish mare who was exported to Argentina in the early 1930s.